MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/webdriver.md

 <!-- ====================================================================== -->
 ## Step 1: Download the WebView2API Sample

-If you don't have an existing WebView2 project, download the [WebView2API Sample app](https://github.com/MicrosoftEdge/WebView2Samples/tree/master/SampleApps/WebView2APISample), which is a comprehensive sample of the latest WebView2 SDK.
+If you don't have an existing WebView2 project, clone the WebView2Samples repo in order to download the [WebView2API Sample app](https://github.com/MicrosoftEdge/WebView2Samples/tree/master/SampleApps/WebView2APISample).
+That particular sample within the larger repo a comprehensive sample of the latest WebView2 SDK.
 Make sure you've satisfied the [prerequisites for the WebView2API Sample app](https://github.com/MicrosoftEdge/WebView2Samples/tree/master/SampleApps/WebView2APISample#prerequisites).

 Once you've cloned the repo, build the project in Visual Studio.
 It should look like the following figure.